-A pre-application is required and must be submitted by 03/21/2016 at 5 PM Eastern Time.
+A pre-application is required and must/should be submitted by the due date.

 Pre-applications will be reviewed for responsiveness of the proposed work to the research topics identified in this FOA.
-DOE will send a response by email to each applicant encouraging or discouraging the submission of a full application by 03/28/2016.
+DOE will send a response by email to each applicant encouraging or discouraging the submission of a full application by Jan 13, 2017.
 Applicants who have not received a response regarding the status of their pre-application by this date are responsible for contacting the program to confirm this status.